Q: What are your rates for wedding photography?

 Q: Do you have backup equipment?

-Absolutely.
-In the case of equipment malfunction, I have backups for everything: cameras, lenses, flashes, transceivers, batteries, image cards, hard drives, and so on.
+In my hooligan Boy Scout troup, we smoked cigars and lit campires with gasoline.
+But I did learn to be prepared.
+I have backups for everything. cameras, lenses, flashes, transceivers, batteries, image cards, hard drives, computers, and so on.

 Q: What is fine art?

 Fine art is what I do, because the essence of my work is quality and beauty.

 The term fine art is a translation of the French term beaux-arts and commonly refers to "art created primary as an aesthetic expression, to be contemplated or enjoyed for its own sake" (HC 153) or "the arts which are concerned with the beautiful or which appeal to the faculty of taste" (OED).
 A "beautiful" art is one that "excel[s] in grace of form, charm of colouring, and other qualities which delight the eye, and call forth admiration (OED).

 The adjective fine can mean "consumate in quality," "delicate, subtle," or simply indicate a "general expression of admiration"; fine is likely a variant of the Latin finire or finish, which refers to "that which finishes or serves to give completeness or perfection to anything."
 (OED)

 The lone term art is defined as "[human] skill; its display or application" (OED).

 So if we combine these, we can arrive at the following: a work of human skill that is admired for its consumate, finished quality and enjoyed for its beauty or visual pleasure.
 Or we can abbreviate this to "a work admired for its quality and beauty."
 So there you go.